SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ## Introduction

 To encrypt user data like volumes or in the future also Images and ephemeral storage for VMs, the key is need to be known in the infrastructure.
-To provide the key to those operations without includign the user every time a key-manager within the infrastructure can be utilized to store the keys and apply authorization policies on requests.
+To provide the key to those operations without including the user every time a key-manager within the infrastructure can be utilized to store the keys and apply authorization policies on requests.
 OpenStack offers a key-manager implementation that is named Barbican, which provides these features.
 This standard aims to provide a base level of security for Cloud Service Providers that integrate a key-manager into their deployments.